-Lara is a solicitor who works with Chris Benson in the employment department.
+Lara is an associate solicitor who works with Chris Benson in the employment department.
 She specialises in equal pay and discrimination claims.

 Lara joined Leigh Day in February 2011 when she advised on complex and high value individual employment and discrimination cases, with a particular focus on senior executives.
 Her particular focus was on advising on severance packages, maternity and pregnancy discrimination, disability discrimination, race discrimination, sexual harassment and employment status claims.

 Since 2012 Lara has focused on group claims.
 She worked with Chris Benson on the Birmingham City Council equal pay claims which secured a landmark judgment from the Supreme Court and was instrumental in the success of the case.
 Lara is currently representing thousands of Tesco store employees in their claims for equal pay against their better paid male distribution colleagues.

 Before joining Leigh Day Lara worked at Fisher Jones Greenwood LLP where she advised on both contentious and non-contentious employment matters and acted for individual claimants and respondents.
 She has experience in:

 - Severance negotiations

 - Wages disputes